rust-basel/fullstack-rust-workshop/src/displaying_a_list.md

 `const _STYLE: &str = manganis::mg!(file("public/tailwind.css"));`

-in the frontend main, as well as an explicit Dioxus.toml (so far we have worked with implicit defaults, such as the style property).
+in the frontend main, as well as an explicit `Dioxus.toml` file.
+(so far we have worked with implicit defaults, such as the style property).
 The `style` property has to be set to `[]` for manganis to work.